section-engineering-education/engineering-education/content/articles/jetpack-compose-forms/index.md

 - url: /engineering-education/jetpack-compose-forms/hero.jpg
   alt: jetpack compose forms image
 ---
 When developing an application, it is always a good idea to write code that is not repetitive.
 This principle is known as [DRY](https://en.Wikipedia.org/wiki/Don't_repeat_yourself).
 It works hand in hand with code decoupling.
 <!--more-->
-These two ensure that code is easily scalable as a change in one part of the application does not affect other unrelated areas.
+These two ensure that code is easily scalable, as a change in one part of the application does not affect other unrelated areas.
 A modification is done uniformly across the components/modules.

-In this article, we will be looking at a dry approach to working with text fields in Jetpack compose.
+In this article, we will look at a DRY approach to working with text fields in Jetpack compose.

 By the end of the article, you should:
 - Know how to work with text fields in Jetpack compose.
 This involves state management and validation.
-- Know how to decouple text field operations
+- Know how to decouple text field operations.
-- Know how to abstract the various `form` activities
+- Know how to abstract the various `form` activities.

 ### Prerequisites
 In order to follow up with this tutorial comfortably, you will need:
-- Android studio 4.2 (Arctic Fox) and above
+- Android studio 4.2 (Arctic Fox) and above.
-- Knowledge of Kotlin language
+- Knowledge of Kotlin language.
-- Knowledge in Jetpack compose
+- Knowledge in Jetpack compose.
-- Physical device or emulator to run the application
+- Physical device or emulator to run the application.

-### Step 1 : Setup
+### Step 1: Setup
 Open up Android Studio and create a new project using the "Empty Compose activity" template to get started.
 Give it any name you would like.
 You can go ahead to customize the theme to your liking.

-### Step 2 : Form operations
+### Step 2: Form operations
-When developing mobile applications, likely, we come across `Forms` or some form of input to collect data from users.
+When developing mobile applications, we are likely to come across `Forms` or some form of input to collect data from users.
 With Jetpack compose, we have the `TextField` composable from Material.

 Go ahead and add it to your screen.